 Everyone needs to use the system the same way for the same task every time.
 If the data entered is inconsistent, the reports won't be accurate and it will impair your ability to make informed decisions.

-Make sure to document your processes, so that everyone knows where to go for information.
+Make sure to document your processes so that everyone knows where to go for information.
 This will also help you figure out what parts of your CRM process you can automate to eliminate repetitive tasks and remove the potential for human error.
-For example, you might automatically add new contacts when documents are completed or leads come in, or add new CRM contacts to your email marketing tool or project management app.
-Here are a few examples of pre-made workflows from Zapier, but you can connect your CRM to thousands of other apps.

 Once everyone was on board and knew how to use the CRM, I gave each team member milestones to reach for the number of tasks successfully completed on the system.
 When the entire team hit their milestones, they could look forward to a team lunch at their favorite restaurant.
 This encouraged everyone to work together to reach those goals and made the transition less painful.